omkaracharya/AgileBot/Design/Design.md

 * Slack

 For communication with these third party services, AgileBot needs to have the knowledge of authentication tokens generated for each system.

+**AgileBot** has four major components

+* TAIGA Event Handler
+* GITHUB Event Handler
+* SLACK Event Handler
+* Bot Reactor Engine

+The Event handlers would be registered with the Bot Reactor Engine during startup.
+When user sends a text message in a Slack channel that has AgileBot as a member, AgileBot would raise events based on that text.
+Respective event handler would be invoked and depending upon the context, AgileBot would act and talk to the components like Taiga, Git or Slack over REST interface.

 ### Per Component Description.